Viability statement, facilities and covenants, scenarios described with link to principal risks including climate change and geopolitical environment

 Assessment of prospects

-Every day the SMT receives an analysis of the previous day’s revenue and gross margin.
-The Board receives and reviews monthly management accounts, including cash flows, and also receives regular performance and forecast updates from the CFO and Chief Executive Officer.
+The Group’s results and financial position are reviewed monthly by both our ExCo and the Board.
+Every day the ExCo receives an analysis of the previous day’s revenue and gross margin.
+The Board receives and reviews regularly the monthly management accounts, including cash flows, and also receives regular performance and forecast updates from the CFO and CEO.

 We update our detailed rolling 18-month forecast of the Group’s income statement, balance sheet and cash flows frequently which are regularly reviewed, and the assumptions approved, by the Board.

-Our regular cash flow forecasts enable us to track closely our net debt position and to take any necessary actions on a timely basis.
-Our capital position is supported by regular reviews of the Group’s funding facilities and banking covenants’ headroom, through the Board’s Treasury Committee.
-In October 2022 we refinanced our £300 million sustainability-linked loan facility to a five-year £400 million sustainability-linked loan facility with a lender option accordion of up to a further £100 million and the maturity may be extended at the option of the Group for up to two further one-year terms subject to individual lender approval.
-Only £24.2 million of this facility was drawn down at 31 March 2023.
+Our regular cash flow forecasts enable us to track our net debt position and to take any necessary actions on a timely basis.
+Our capital position is supported by regular reviews of the Group’s funding facilities and banking covenants’ headroom, through the Group’s Treasury Committee.
+In April 2023 we took out a new €150 million three-year term loan to partly fund our acquisition of Distrelec and in October 2023 our request to take up one of the one-year term extensions to the £400 million SLL facility was approved by lenders and so now matures in October 2028.
+Only £155 million of this facility was drawn down at 31 March 2024.

 The Group’s debt covenants are EBITA to interest to be greater than 3:1 and net debt to adjusted EBITDA to be less than 3.25:1.
-At 31 March 2023 EBITA to interest was 34.2x (2021/22: 44.6x) and net debt to adjusted EBITDA was 0.2x (2021/22: 0.1x) (see Note 3 on page 153 for reconciliations) and under our strategic plan these are also comfortably met.
+At 31 March 2024 EBITA to interest was 10.5x (2022/23: 34.2x) and net debt to adjusted EBITDA was 1.1x (2022/23: 0.2x) (see Note 3 on pages 137 and 138 for reconciliations) and under our strategic plan these are also comfortably met.

 Viability assessment period

-In its assessment of the Group’s viability, the Board has reviewed the assessment period and has determined that a three-year period to 31 March 2026 continues to be most appropriate.
-The robustness of the strategic plan is significantly higher in the first three years with the final two years being a high-level extrapolation.
-The Group has few contracts with either customers or suppliers extending beyond three years and, in the main, contracts are for one year or less.
 The business operates with a minimal forward order book, generally taking orders and shipping them on the same day.
 In addition, as more business becomes digital and we become more agile, speed of change increases and so visibility is relatively short term.
 Of the Group’s long-term obligations, the UK pension scheme is the largest and its triennial funding valuation forms the basis of our agreeing its funding with its trustee.
 Our share-based payment schemes are also mainly for three years.

 Assessment of viability

-Each of the Group’s principal risks and uncertainties on pages 42 to 45 has a potential impact on the Group’s viability and so the Board considered various scenarios and examined a number of factors that could impact each in the future.
+Each of the Group’s principal risks and uncertainties on pages 34 to 37 has a potential impact on the Group’s viability and so the Board considered various scenarios and examined a number of factors that could impact each in the future.
 It decided which scenarios would have the most impact on the viability of the Group and determined an appropriately severe but plausible stress test for each of these scenarios.

-The strategic plan approved at the March 2023 Board meeting, adjusted to include the estimated effect of our acquisition of Distrelec B.V. which is expected to be completed in about July 2023 and the approved new three-year acquisition term loan facility of €150 million, is considered to reflect the Board’s currently best estimate of the future prospects of the Group.
+The strategic plan approved at the January 2024 Board meeting, adjusted to include the estimated effect of our acquisition of Trident in April 2024, is considered to reflect the Board’s currently best estimate of the future prospects of the Group.
 Therefore, in order to assess the viability of the Group, the scenarios and stress tests were modelled by overlaying them onto the adjusted strategic plan to quantify the potential impact of one or more of them crystallising over the assessment period.

 The scenarios and related stress tests modelled and how they link to the principal risks and uncertainties were:

 Reverse stress tests were also undertaken to assess the circumstances that would threaten the Group’s current financing arrangements.
-These included significant declines in like-for-like revenue, significant declines in revenue and gross margin and a major deterioration in cash collection and would have to result in adjusted operating profit margin falling to under 3% in at least one of the following three years.
-Also, a reverse stress test of an acquisition of a significantly loss-making business was undertaken and would have to cost over £400 million to use up our debt facilities.
-All these reverse stress tests assumed that no major reorganisations or significant working capital initiatives occur in mitigation, capital expenditure is unchanged from that in the strategic plan, dividends continue to be paid and there are no changes in debt financing.
+These included significant declines in revenue, significant declines in revenue and gross margin and a major deterioration in cash collection and would have to result in adjusted operating profit margin falling to under 5% in at least one of the following three years.
+Also, a reverse stress test of an acquisition of a significantly loss-making business was undertaken and would have to cost over £300 million to use up our debt facilities.
+All these reverse stress tests assumed that no major reorganisations or significant working capital initiatives occur in mitigation, capital expenditure is unchanged from that in the strategic plan, dividends continue to be paid and there are no changes in or extensions to debt financing.
 The Board considers the risk of these circumstances occurring to be remote.

 The above scenarios are hypothetical and extremely severe for the purpose of creating outcomes that have the ability to threaten the viability of the Group; however, multiple control measures are in place to prevent and mitigate any such occurrences from taking place.
 If any of these scenarios actually happened, various options are available to the Group to maintain liquidity so as to continue in operation.